 Disclosure: I received a free copy of this book from the author.
-This article may contain affiliate links; there's a possibility I could earn income when you click through one of these links and sign up for an account, make a purchase, etc. This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.
+This article contains affiliate links, which generate income for this free website at no cost to you.
+This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Choose Your Retirement: Find the Right Path to Your New Adventure by Emily Guy Birken offers direction and insights on key retirement issues.
 Readers of nearly any age and any stage of retirement planning may be able to benefit from this book.